 So, give this a try the next time you but grapefruit.
 I promise you will fall in love with grapefruit if you pair it with some sweet fruits.

-Delicious Grapefruit Breakfast Salad
+Delicious Grapefruit Breakfast Fruit Salad

-- ½ avocado – roughly cubed
+- ½ avocado (roughly cubed)

 - 1 tbsp maple syrup

-- 1 tbsp sunflower seeds
+- 2 tbsps sunflower seeds